Washington Lemon Law: Your Complete Legal Guide

 How to File a Lemon Law Claim in Washington

-Washington provides a free arbitration process through the Attorney General’s Office.
+Washington provides a free arbitration process through the Attorney General's Office.
+Here is a step-by-step guide.

 Step 1: Document Everything

-- Take photos or videos of defects
+- Photos or videos of defects as they occur

 Step 2: Send Written Request to Manufacturer

 Before filing for arbitration, you must send a written request to the manufacturer asking for repurchase or replacement.
-The manufacturer has 40 days to respond and attempt resolution.
+Send this by certified mail with return receipt so you have proof of delivery.
+Include your vehicle identification number (VIN), a summary of the defects, and copies of repair records.

-Step 3: Allow Resolution Period
+Step 3: Allow the 40-Day Resolution Period

 Step 4: Request Arbitration